Manslaughter in Arizona (A.R.S §13-1103)

 Getting Help from Experienced Attorneys is Crucial

 When charged with a crime of any sorts, it is paramount to hire a Specialist that is also AV® rated law firm (the highest possible rating by Martindale Hubbell®).
-Also David Michael Cantor is an Arizona Misconduct Lawyer and a Certified Criminal Law Specialist, per the Arizona Board of Legal Specialization.
+David Michael Cantor is an Arizona Misconduct Lawyer and a Certified Criminal Law Specialist, per the Arizona Board of Legal Specialization.
 In addition, the Firm and all of its lawyers are listed in the Bar Register of Preeminent Lawyers®.
 At DM Cantor, P.C., the majority of our Attorneys are ex-Prosecutors, and all of our Arizona Misconduct Lawyers know the system well.
 For a free initial consultation, call us at (602) 307-0808.